 The best (and simplest) dry spice blend for roasted chicken is a mix of kosher salt, black pepper, garlic powder, and onion powder.
 I use my TAK House Seasoning on not only chicken but pork and turkey as well.
-I make a big batch, store it in one of those cute little hermetic spice jars (or use an airtight, plastic container), and keep it in the spice cabinet.
-It lasts for months, and poultry seasoning just doesn’t get any better than this.
+It lasts for months, and poultry seasoning just doesn't get any better than this.

 However, if you don't want to throw a spice blend together, you could always use your favorite store-bought spice blend in its place, just make sure there is sodium in it.

 The seasoning goes into the butter and oil mixture, and it gets all mixed up.
 That's all there is to a compound butter.
 If you wanted to get extra fancy, you could add a few teaspoons of freshly minced, poultry-friendly herbs like thyme, sage, and/or rosemary to the mix.

 Oh yes, it's time to rub.
 And I hate to say it, but you're gonna have to get all up in there.
 So take off the rings, and get ready to get under that skin -- all the way down to the thighs, then back up and over, until the whole thing is wonderfully and beautifully smothered in the compound butter.

 Lastly, you'll sprinkle the outside of the chicken once more with your dry seasoning blend (cause remember -- chicken is bland), and then it's ready to bake...or is it?